 Mark Watson's Inner Child

-Being grown up is boring.
+Being a grown-up is boring.
 Is that the thinking behind the current trend in 'kiddult' activity - where adults play kids' games and generally get in touch with their 'inner child'?

 Philosopher Susan Neiman and Psychologist Oliver James offer their interpretations of this contemporary phenomenon.

-A Just Radio production for BBC Radio 4.
+A Just Radio production for BBC Radio 4 first broadcast in 2016.